Frequently Asked Questions

 Please note: There is no re-entry to the club once you have purchased tickets, so you cannot buy a ticket on the door early, return later and re-enter the club.
 Once you leave the club you have left for the night.

-- We only ask that you don’t wear suits or tracksuits.
+We don’t require a dress code as such; we only ask that you don’t wear suits or tracksuits.
 Jeans, t-shirts and branded trainers are all fine.

 How do I get a job working for Ministry of Sound?